“A lovingly restored, Grade II-listed bolthole (sleeping 1-4) in the centre of postcard-perfect Broadway”

 - Museums / galleries

 This apartment is very much a romantic bolt-hole, but kids will also love the feeling of stepping back in time if you want to bring the family along.
 Keep in mind that this building has been lovingly restored, so little ones will need to be supervised at all times.
 A baby cot is available, but no other equipment is provided.

 Teens (over 12)

 A baby cot is available on request.
 An older child or teenager will have plenty of room in the front double bedroom (there's a great 'pirate' window for them to wonder at the world passing by below).
 Perhaps two kids could share this double bed if they're happy to do so

 Remember baby and child equipment may be limited or need pre-booking

 Kids Activities nearby:

 - Plenty of horses riding past the apartment and in nearby fields

 Families Should Know:

-The stairs are steep and unguarded, and the access to the garden is via the public high street and through a neighbour's courtyard so small children should not be left unattended.
+The stairs are steep, and the access to the garden is via the public high street and through a neighbour's courtyard so small children should not be left unattended.
 The garden is also just out of sight of the apartment windows.